jaggerkyne/PyKids/README.md

 If you want to learn the python programming language or just want to get started in programming, this is a great book to get started.

+My 2 cents for the author: if you can explain the coordinate of the graphic a bit better it would be great to following along.

 JaggerKyne April 2014